-NFP Resource has received the following media release from Sue Barker.
-In the interests of debate and for the information of our readers we are pleased to publish it in full, though without comment.
+NFP Resource has received two media releases from Sue Barker.
+In the interests of debate and for the information of our readers we are pleased to publishthem in full, though without comment.

 An alternative view.